Mary-Tyler-Moore/venues-production/README.md

 ## Star Power:sparkles:
 #### If this guide helps you please star :star: the repo.
 Every star :dizzy: sends me a little ray of sunshine :sun_with_face: that I use to power :zap: my home :tent: and computer :computer:.
 ## Environmental Impact Statement:
-#### I think it is silly to drive :car: to an office :office: everyday.
+#### I want to work 100% remote.
+I don't want to drive a :car: to an office :office: everyday.
 Please help me become a carbon neutral :deciduous_tree: JS developer by sharing your star power :sparkles: with me.

 ---